Testing the effectiveness of unconventional monetary policy in Japan and the United States: The effectiveness of UMP

-Finally, our theoretical model abstracts from possible negative effects of UMP such as those of ``the reversal interest rate" (\cite{BrunnermeierKoby19}), and our empirical analysis excludes those effects through sign restrictions.
+Finally, our theoretical model abstracts from possible negative effects of UMP such as those of `the reversal interest rate' \citep{BrunnermeierKoby19}, and our empirical analysis excludes those effects through sign restrictions.
 If we remove the sign restrictions during ELB regimes and maintain them during non-ELB regimes, we can allow $\xi$ to be negative, which can capture policy reversals on impact.
-It turns out that removing the sign restrictions during the ELB periods does not affect the identified set for $\xi$ for the impulse responses for the U.S., while the effect for Japan is limited.\footnote{The identified set for $\xi$ for Japan becomes $[-0.08,0.29]$, which includes negative responses of inflation and output to an expansionary UMP shock on impact.
+It turns out that removing the sign restrictions during the ELB periods does not affect the identified set for $\xi$ for the impulse responses for the U.S., while the effect for Japan is limited.\footnote{The identified set for $\xi$ for Japan becomes $[-0.08,0.29]$, which includes negative responses of inflation and output to a decrease in the shadow rate under the ELB (an expansionary UMP shock) on impact.
 However, the delayed responses are not significantly affected, and thus any possible negative effects of UMP are short-lived.}